Anna042023/CrossCityBench/README.md

 </div>

-## Taxonomy of Learning Paradigms and the Benchmark Model Zoo
+## 📚 Taxonomy of Learning Paradigms and the Benchmark Model Zoo

+To guide the benchmark design and clarify the methodological landscape, we categorize existing works into a structured taxonomy and construct a comprehensive model suite for evaluation.
+The taxonomy, summarizing the paradigms, their principles, and characteristics, is presented in Table 3.

 <p align="center"><b>Table 3: Taxonomy of learning paradigms and the benchmark model zoo</b></p>